February 17, 2018

 - Seeing AI.
 An even more recently released application, Seeing AI also utilizes a sight-impaired person’s phone, allowing for identification of a person to whom the camera is facing, including recognition of the person’s facial expressions to pick up on feelings and mood.
 Also, it can scan barcodes to identify items (with an audible alert when the camera is close to a barcode), verify denominations of currency, and a wide variety of other functions, even without an Internet connection.

 - Robocane.
 This is certainly no ordinary white cane!
 Built with a computer, microphone and 3-D camera, RoboCane can identify obstacles and provide voice prompts to let the user know what’s ahead.
 It can also guide its user through use of a motorized roller tip once floor plans of a preferred route are entered into its computer, and can also take spoken commands from its user and provide audio feedback through a wireless earpiece.

-Continuum, a senior care St. Louis provider, can help improve quality of life for individuals with vision impairment through safe, reliable transportation and accompaniment to outings, help with household chores and personal care tasks, and even more.
+Continuum, assisted home care St. Louis provider, can help improve quality of life for individuals with vision impairment through safe, reliable transportation and accompaniment to outings, help with household chores and personal care tasks, and even more.
 Call us any time at (314) 863-9912 for a complementary in-home consultation to learn more!